hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

  * It's just a bug, not a design issue.
 The sentence in the docs need to be fixed.
 It is obviously not interchangeable if the year is expressed with two digits only.

 [12:10:14](#4wBGYOpEwL7ATkbPBWEH4DgYlUgEm_YL5BJSbJ2iWMI) <dockimbel>:
-On second examination, it seems there's a design issue, mixed with error in docs and a bug in the code. Ì†ΩÌ∏Ü
+On second examination, it seems there's a design issue, mixed with error in docs and a bug in the code. üòÜ

 [14:41:12](#BmydOHiFeaX4S4lVk9DJfrewODLF3UWDZ8AOdYRabqE) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@dockimbel-556597ad15522ed4b3e10020:gitter.im> On second examination, it seems there's a design issue, mixed with error in docs and a bug in the code. Ì†ΩÌ∏Ü
+> <@dockimbel-556597ad15522ed4b3e10020:gitter.im> On second examination, it seems there's a design issue, mixed with error in docs and a bug in the code. üòÜ

 So it is a feature!